 This template is a beat ’em up type of game (inspired by games like Streets of rage).

-It is an advanced template, if you are a complete beginner this might be complicated to get into.
+It is an advanced template, if you are a complete beginner this might be complicated to appropriate yourself.

 The template is fully commented nonetheless and should be a valuable resource to build upon.

 This is the first template I was allowed to make without having to stick to the free edition’s limitations, which allowed me to take advantage of many advanced features of Construct like families and containers.

 Ampélograf is a huge project I’ve been working on with a team of various talents.

 Ampélograf is a guided tour in a virtual village that demonstrates the process of making wine, from grapes up to the glass.

 About 100 mini games illustrates the various tasks winegrowers, oenologists and wine traders are dealing with in their every day life.

 This application is available on mobile phones (Google Play and Apple Store).
 Our team also provides access to a WebApp version (used for example on computers or tactile tables available to the visitors on location).